pivotal-cf/docs-pks/cli/index.hbs.md

 <hr>
 ## <a id='update-cluster'></a> tkgi update-cluster

 Update a Kubernetes cluster's configuration.

 ```
 tkgi update-cluster CLUSTER-NAME [flags]
 ```

 Where `CLUSTER-NAME` is the name of your cluster.

 <p class="note warning"><strong>WARNING</strong>: Some <code>tkgi update-cluster</code> options are not supported on a TKGI cluster that has not been upgraded to the current TKGI version.
-For more information, see <a href="../understanding-upgrades.html#control-plane-upgrades-supported-tasks">Tasks Supported Following a TKGI Control Plane Upgrade</a> in <em>About Tanzu Kubernetes Grid Integrated Edition Upgrades</em>.
+For more information, see <a href="../understanding-upgrades.html#control-plane-upgrades-supported-tasks">Tasks Supported Following a TKGI Control Plane Upgrade</a> in <em>About {{  vars.product }} Upgrades</em>.
 </p>

 ### Synopsis

 Updates the configuration of a specific Kubernetes cluster.

 Requires a target cluster name and at least 1 valid action flag (e.g. --num-nodes).
 Updates the cluster settings based on the passed flag values.
 All updated values will persist through cluster upgrades.

 ### Examples